GazzaJ/CI-MS3-W3Recipes/README.md

 Assuming the user choses to register they are provided access to the remaining pages
  - Recipe's page displays 6 recipe cards per page
    - Filter and search options provided to reduce the number of recipes displayed
- - Individual Recipe pages providing the full recipe detail
+ - Individual Recipe pages provide the full recipe detail
  - An "Add Recipe" page enables users to upload their own recipe information
  - A page for the users to manage (Update or Delete) their recipes
    - Echoes the functionality provided by the Recipes and Add Recipe pages